Andrew-Chen-Wang/django-sample-user-locations/README.md

 These locations are generated based on population density.
 They are scattered around within towns, as well, so that they aren't all in one location.

 The way I've done this is by using rasterio's colormap, or lack thereof.
-I actually used the shading from the `.tif.ovr` file from the GHS-POP dataset to calculate density.
+I actually used the shading from the `.tif` file from the GHS-POP dataset's tiles to calculate density.

 ### Credits

-All data comes from: https://ghsl.jrc.ec.europa.eu/download.php (uncompressed size is 541.390619 megabytes).
+All data comes from: https://ghsl.jrc.ec.europa.eu/download.php (uncompressed size is 541.390619 megabytes for one file download).
 - If you want to double check this number and if you're on Linux or MacOS, clone or download this repository and run `unzip -Zt GHS_BUILT_LDS2014_GLOBE_R2018A_54009_250_V2_0.zip` wherever the ZIP file lives.
 - Their guide: https://ghsl.jrc.ec.europa.eu/documents/GHSL_Data_Package_2019.pdf?t=1478q532234372